 The minimum withdrawal amount is 0.0005 BTC (other sources say 0.001 BTC).

-Antpool has refused to enable arguably beneficial upgrades to Bitcoin for reasons based on claims that have been largely disproved.
-Notably, this has taken place with somewhat of a vindictive attitude.
+Antpool had refused to enable arguably beneficial upgrades to Bitcoin for reasons that have been largely disproven.

-More specifically, the controversy revolves around Segwit – a feature that requires miner activation to be enabled.
-Despite the fact that most Bitcoin users want this feature activated, Antpool, among other pools, appears to be blocking this feature.
+More specifically, the controversy revolved around Segwit – a feature that required miner activation to be enabled.
+Despite the fact that most Bitcoin users wanted this feature activated, Antpool, among other pools, was attempting to block it.